2019 Stafford Motor Speedway General Rules

 White Flag (One Lap to Go)

 When the white flag is displayed it means the leader has started their last lap.
 If, on the white flag lap, the yellow flag is displayed, all cars, regardless of their location on the track, will slow down and maintain position with respect to other cars still racing on the race track and will revert back to the last scored green flag lap (EIRI).
 On the ensuing restart, there will be a green, white, and checker finish (2 complete laps) for feature events (see checkered flag rule).
-Qualifying races may receive the “red-checkered” during this situation, and their race is declared complete, and the official finish will be the running order on the lap before the yellow was displayed, minus any caution involved cars.
+Qualifying races may receive the “yellow-checkered” during this situation, and their race is declared complete, and the official finish will be the running order on the lap before the yellow was displayed, minus any caution involved cars.
 No car may receive any assistance on the race track after the white flag has been displayed.

 Checkered Flag (End of Race)